kakawamura/discrete-ruby/README.md

-code on what I coverd in my class at discrete structures
+code on what I covered in my class at discrete structures